 You could easily spend a lifetime in this amazing place, and still find wonder in everything you see...

-Selinda, a Relais and Châteaux member, represents the meeting place of three cultures; European, Mokololo and Bayei and is themed to resemble that of the thatched village of Sangwali.
-Spears, shields and an African version of Robinson Crusoe is the enduring theme through the camp, and its architectural design elements centre around water, air, earth and fire, all of which ground the design.
-Selinda’s design pays homage first and foremost to Water, with splashes of blue and crystal-clear swimming pools offering views over the equally immaculate Selinda Spillway to ease your arrival, usually by boat.
+For those looking for the best safari in Botswana experiences available, The Selinda Suite, a Relais and Châteaux member and Great Plains Réserve-Collection property, represents the meeting place of three cultures; European, Mokololo and Bayei.
+This 2-bedroomed private suite is themed to resemble that of the thatched village of Sangwali.
+Spears, shields and an African version of Robinson Crusoe are the enduring themes throughout the camp.
+Its architectural design elements centre around Water, Air, Earth and Fire, all of which ground the design.
+Selinda Suite’s design pays homage first and foremost to Water, with splashes of blue and crystal-clear swimming pools offering views over the equally immaculate Selinda Spillway to ease your arrival, usually by boat.

-The afternoon breezes that ripple the endless sea of nearby grasses is a tribute to Air.
+The afternoon breezes that ripple the endless sea of nearby grasses are a tribute to Air.
 Earth is represented in the cornucopia of home-grown meals lovingly prepared in our kitchens, fresh from the earth, and the bright flames of our evening Fire complete the ethos of being in harmony with nature’s natural elements.
-There is in some cultures a fifth element, ‘metal’, which is also incorporated into the design.
+In some cultures, a fifth element, ‘metal’, is also incorporated into the design.

-In addition to the three main suites, the Selinda Suite (like its fellow Zarafa Dhow Suite and the Duba Plains Suite), consists of a two-bedroom tented villa.
+In addition to the three main suites, the Selinda Suite (like its fellow Zarafa Dhow Suite and the Duba Plains Suite) consists of a two-bedroom tented suite.
 The Selinda Suite operates exclusively, as guests enjoy their own private vehicle, safari guide, chef, manager/butler and entrance to their residence.
+This all ensures the best safari in Botswana possible.

-The safari drives, walks, boating, tracking, birding and other bespoke viewing activities are designed to place you in front of the best wildlife the area has to offer for a unique one on one life-changing experience, from leopards to elephants and hippos and aims to tick off as many as the 200 or more bird species in the area.
+The safari drives, walks, boating, tracking, birding and other bespoke viewing activities are designed to place you in front of the best wildlife the area offers for a unique one-on-one, life-changing experience, from leopards to elephants and hippos.
+Birders can look forward to ticking off as many as the 200 or more bird species in the area.

 Selinda Suite Gallery